Acknowledgment: This material is based upon work supported by the National Science Foundation under Grant No. 1619458

 Feng Qian, Chengyue Gong, Karishma Sharma, Yan Liu.
 Neural User Response Generator: Fake News Detection with Collective User Intelligence.
 In Proc. of IJCAI 2018, Stockholm, Sweden.
-Link to conference version.
+Link to conference version and data set.

 Ehsan Emamjomeh-Zadeh, David Kempe.
 Adaptive Hierarchical Clustering Using Ordinal Queries.
 In Proc. of SODA 2018, New Orleans, LA.
 Full version on arXiv.

 Ehsan Emamjomeh-Zadeh, David Kempe.
 A General Framework for Robust Interactive Learning.
 In Proc. of NIPS 2017, Long Beach, CA. Full version on arXiv.